rc9000/nd2-worker-plugin-aci/README.md

 ## Storing device and port `dn`, EPG and other ACI attributes

- * when running `discover`, hhe `Discover::FabricDevices` module will store various ACI information in the `custom_fields` structure of Netdisco
+ * when running `discover`, the `Discover::FabricDevices` module will store various ACI information in the `custom_fields` structure of Netdisco
  * `macsuck` also stores the EPG an interface participates in, in the `device_port.custom_fields.epgs` array